danzafar/tidyspark/README.md

 drop(join(left, right, left$name == right$name, "left_outer"), left$name)
 ```

-Many R users, accustomed to a tidy API seek refuge in RStudio's `sparklyr` which
+Many R users, accustomed to a tidy API, seek refuge in RStudio's `sparklyr` which
 uses a backend similar to `dbconnect`.
 With `sparkyr`, dplyr commands are translated into SQL
-syntax and that is passed to SparkSQL.
-While this solves the syntax problem, it also
+syntax and that is passed to SparkSQL. `sparklyr` is based on the RDD API and centers around the
+Spark Context, though the RDD API will be deprecated with Spark 3.0.0.
+While this solves the syntax
-creates another layer of complexity which is prone to error.
-Thus, Spark experts complain of bug
+problem, it also creates another layer of complexity.
+As such, Spark experts complain of bug
 and performance issues.
 Running `SparkR` and `sparklyr` code side-by-side, `SparkR` commonly shows
 more efficent execution plans.
 This eventually leads to the question, "choose one: syntax or functionality?".